I woke up in Luang Namtha wanting to be alone.

 It never captures the swerves in the road, the shifting horizon, the chicken and children and villages sliding gently into view and then sliding behind you.

 And when you do get off your bike to take a photo, it’s never as good as what it looked like moments earlier.
-The element of motion is gone so now you just find yourself at a roadside in a ditch — that previously beautiful view now interrupted by road signs or bushes or slashed in half by electrical wires.
+The element of motion is gone and so now you just find yourself at a roadside in a ditch — that previously beautiful view now interrupted by road signs or bushes or slashed in half by electrical wires.

 It’s clearly well off the usual tourist trail, though it did have a small government-run tourism office advertising a few homestays and adventure treks.
-It’s there that I encountered the only other Western traveler that day, a German retiree on an overland motorbike journey through Asia.
+It’s there that I encountered the only other Western traveller that day, a German retiree on an overland motorbike journey through Asia.

 Sadly, the road doesn’t make a loop, but I didn’t mind driving the same way back.
-Many school children were heading back home in the afternoon and waving enthusiastically as I drove past.
+A lot of school children were heading back home in the afternoon and waving enthusiastically as I drove past.
 Later, the setting sun gave the rice fields a warm orange glow.

 I made it back in time just before nightfall for a cold beer at my guesthouse.
 This trip was exactly what I had wanted it to be; just a quietly amazing day, in an unknown bit of Laos, away from any other tourists.

 I stayed in Luang Namtha at Taidam Guesthouse, which has basic but lovely bungalows overlooking the rice fields at the edge of town.
 It’s in a quiet area but just a 10-minute walk to the main road — I highly recommend it, as it is a much nicer area than the main strip.